krlu/fifth-drake/README.md

 the schemas from scratch.

 `sbt -Dflyway.user=$postgresUser flywayClean flywayMigrate`

+## Local Configuration
+If you wish to test locally, you will also want to run a local configuration.
+The configuration is fairly simple.
+You should simply make a copy of properties file and modify the entries as necessary.

+`cp conf/fifth-drake{,.local}.properties`

+The new file should be named `fifth-drake.local.properties` and should not be checked into the repo.
+The git ignore settings currently ignore this file.

 # Running play server for both front and backend
 You can run the play server using activator.
 To do so, simply run: